-Philippe Nain received the Maîtrise Es-Sciences (B.S. degree) in Mathematics in 1978, the Diplôme d'Etudes Approfondies (M.S. degree) in Statistics in 1979, and the Doctorat de 3ème cycle in Modeling of Computer Systems in 1981, all from the University of Paris XI, Orsay, France.
-In 1987 he received the Doctorat d'Etat in Applied Mathematics from the University Pierre and Marie Curie (Paris 6), Paris, France.
-Since December 1981 he has been with INRIA where he is currently director of research and head of the project-team MAESTRO devoted to the modeling of computer systems and telecommunications networks.
-He has held visiting appointments at the University of Massachusetts (1993-94), at the University of Maryland (1987) and at North Carolina State University (1988).
-He is interested in modeling, performance evaluation and control of communication networks.
+I received the Maîtrise Es-Sciences (B.S. degree) in Mathematics in 1978, the Diplôme d'Etudes Approfondies (M.S. degree) in Statistics in 1979, and the Doctorat de 3ème cycle in Modeling of Computer Systems in 1981, all from the University of Paris XI, Orsay, France.
+In 1987 I received the Doctorat d'Etat in Applied Mathematics from the University Pierre and Marie Curie (Paris 6), Paris, France.
+Since December 1981 I have been with Inria (in Rocquencourt from December 1981 to June 1985 and in Sophia Antipolis from July 1985 to March 2016) where I am currently a senior research scientist (Directeur de Recherche).
+Since April 2016 I have been a member of Inria project-team DANTE located at ENS de Lyon and devoted to the analysis of dynamic networks.
+I held long-term visiting appointments at the University of Massachusetts (1993-1994), University of Maryland (1987), North Carolina State University (1988) and at the Massachusetts Institute of Technology (2015-2016).
+I am interested in modeling, performance evaluation and control of communication networks.

-He is Editor-in-Chief of Performance Evaluation and past Associate Editor of IEEE/ACM Transactions on Networking, IEEE Transactions on Automatic Control, Performance Evaluation, Operations Research Letters and Journal of Applied Mathematics.
-He was a co-program chair of the ACM Sigmetrics 2000 conference and the general chair of the IFIP Performance 2005 conference.
-Since 1997 he has been a member (treasurer from 2002 to 2007, vice-chair since 2008) of the IFIP Working Group 7.3 on Computer System Modelling, and he is a past member of the ACM Sigmetrics Executive Committee (2007-2011).
+I am Editor-in-Chief of Performance Evaluation (Elsevier) and past Associate Editor of IEEE/ACM Transactions on Networking, IEEE Transactions on Automatic Control, Performance Evaluation, Operations Research Letters and Journal of Applied Mathematics.
+I was a co-program chair of the ACM Sigmetrics 2000 conference and the general chair of the IFIP Performance 2005 conference.
+Since 1997 I have been a member (treasurer from 2002 to 2007, vice-chair from 2008 to 2014) of the IFIP Working Group 7.3 on Computer System Modelling, and I am a past member of the ACM Sigmetrics Executive Committee (2007-2011).

-From July 2007 to June 2010, he was the scientific deputy (délégué scientifique) of the INRIA Sophia Antipolis - Méditerranée Research Centre and chair of its scientific board (comité des projets).
-Since September 1st, 2012, he has been the chairman of the Inria Evaluation Committee.
+From July 2007 to June 2010 I was the scientific deputy (Délégué Scientifique) of the Inria Sophia Antipolis - Méditerranée Research Centre and chair of its scientific board (Comité des Projets).
+From September 2012 to August 2015 I was the chairman of the Inria Evaluation Committee.